ManrajSingh6/ManrajSingh6/README.md

 ### Hi there 👋 I'm Manraj Singh
-- 🌱 I’m currently a Software Developer Intern @ Energy Toolbase, while being a software engineering student at University of Calgary
+- I’m currently a Software Developer Intern @ Energy Toolbase, while being a software engineering student at University of Calgary
-- 💡 I'm currently self-learning full-stack web development
+- I'm currently expanding my knowledge on full-stack development - specifically with backend technologies
-- ⚡ I'm always looking for further ways I can develop my skills
 - 💬 Feel free to reach out!